MitchellDusek/Energy-Analytics-Dashboard/README.md

 ## Final Note

-This project pushed me to think beyond building a dashboard and focus on how the analysis would actually be used.
+This project challenged me to move beyond building visuals and focus on how the analysis would support real decisions.

-The goal was not just to present data, but to structure it in a way that supports clear, informed actions.
+Rather than simply resenting data, I focused on structureing it in a way that supports clear, informed actions.